 - Con – slow and sometimes not most comfortable, depending on the bus operator

 If you are planning to tour around Croatia, driving is your best option.
 Depending on your plans, you can drive here or take a rented car to the airport.
 If you drive, you can reach most of the destinations in Croatia within 3 or 4 hours max.
-Let’s say, Split to Dubrovnik is 4 hours drive, Split to Zagreb is 4 hrs drive, 3 hours to Zadar, 2 hrs to Sibenik, and so on… The longest drives are between Istria, Zagreb, and Dubrovnik which can take between 6 and 12 hours.
+Let’s say, Split to Dubrovnik is 4 4-hour drive, Split to Zagreb is 4 hrs drive, 3 hours to Zadar, 2 hrs to Sibenik, and so on… The longest drives are between Istria, Zagreb, and Dubrovnik which can take between 6 and 12 hours.
 An article about getting from Pula to Dubrovnik explains it well, see here.

 When is the car the best travel option

 - Slow road trips that include visiting off-the-beaten-track places

-- People travelling in groups (motorhomes, campers, people carriers)
+- People traveling in groups (motorhomes, campers, people carriers)

 - Fly & Drive breaks, picking up a car at the airport and drop it off at another airport.

 Note: The car is not always the best option if you are in a hurry.
-Consider traffic jams and parking coast and facilities especially in the larger towns.
+Consider traffic jams and parking costs and facilities, especially in the larger towns.
 The best alternative is a private transfer or taxi.